-ipxnet startserver <UDP port>
+ipxnet startserver [UDP port]

-The <UDP port > value is optional.
+The [UDP port] section can be omitted.
 Default value is 213.
 However, under Linux opening ports 1 to 1024 requires root privileges.
 So you will probably want to choose another port then.
 This means, an IPX server running on the given port is listening and relaying the information to other clients.